 The time has come to review the McDonald’s of pasties, at least in Michigan.
-The original owners of that title goes to West Cornwall Pasty out of the United Kingdom, which is much closer to a McDonald’s as they are everywhere and serve coffee.
+The original owner of that title goes to West Cornwall Pasty out of the United Kingdom, which is much closer to a McDonald’s as they are everywhere and serve coffee.

 Dobber’s Pasties surprisingly only has two locations in the Upper Peninsula, but they are in two of the biggest cities and sell by the bunches online.
 It’s been in the family since the late ’60s, but the name wasn’t created until the late ’80s as a nickname of one of the owners, Doug ‘Dobber’ Mantela.

-But when put to the test, there was some noticeable faults in these pasties.
+But when put to the test, there were some noticeable faults in these pasties.
 The first being the crust, which is usually the case for pasty shops in this area.
 Of course, the ones pictured on their website look perfect, but similar to real life, they aren’t perfect in person.

 The inside is what Dobber’s has honed over the years.
 Unlike some places, you could tell they’ve gone through numerous versions of just how much salt and pepper should be used.
 That’s easily noticeable when enjoying a Dobber’s pasty as they get those amounts just right, at least in the beef pasty.